kjgoebel/klip/README.md

 It's nowhere near finished.
 This paragraph, for example, ends before it's really begun.

+The following information is for the master version.
+I haven't rewritten it for the consless version yet.

 ### Special Symbols
 Klip differs from other Lisps in the usage of some symbols.
 In particular, the shorthand for quote is "~", the shorthand for unquotesplicing is ";", comments are begun with "\#", and strings can be single-quoted.
 All special symbols are described below.